Fixxr

 How this system works:

 Every car has a system that circulates coolant, a mixture of antifreeze and water, through the engine to absorb heat created by the combustion process and the friction created by moving parts within the engine.
 The hot liquid is then air-cooled to dissipate the heat, and the process repeats, over and over again.
 If any component in that system stops working and you ignore the problem, your car’s engine will melt into a solid block of useless metal in no time flat.
+A basic cooling system is made up of the following components:

 Common reasons for this to happen: